 Multimedia messaging giant Snapchat was also hit by email spoofing when their worker leaked his colleague’s payroll information.
 An unidentified worker received a letter from the CEO.
 Since the used email seemed legitimate enough, the person complied with the request.

-A hacked email account means that the attacker managed to gain full access to your email account.
+The hacker doesn’t need to take over your account to spoof your email.
+However, a hacked email account means that the attacker managed to gain full access to your email account.
 The emails that the hacker sends will genuinely come from your mailbox.
-This also means that they probably have access to more than just your email, but all the registered accounts.
-On the receiver’s end, spoofing can look almost identical to a hacked account.
-Still, the difference is that your mailbox is, in fact, untouched.
+However, in the case of spoofing, your account remains untouched.
 The email only appears to be originating from you, but it’s actually from a completely separate account.
-The hacker doesn’t need to take over your account, to spoof your email.